-The summer Internship Program (SIP), which is scheduled after the completion of Semester II, gives students an opportunity to get a real-life experience of concepts studied during the period of 1{st} and 2{nd} Semesters.
+The summer Internship Program (SIP), which is scheduled after the completion of Semester II, gives students an opportunity to get a real-life experience of concepts studied during the period of Semesters I and II.
 The SIP of 14 weeks duration forms an important component of education at IBS.
 It is an attempt to bridge the gap between the professional world and academic institutions.
-Completion of SIP with minimum C Grade is a pre-requisite for placement assistance.
+Completion of SIP with minimum \mathcal{C} Grade is a pre-requisite for placement assistance.
 IBS generates the SIPs to all students and allot them on the basis of their skill sets and innate abilities and interests.
-Students can also generate their own SIPs subject to scrutiny and approval of Dean (Academics).
+Students can also generate their own SIPs subject to approval by SIP Committee.